newjersey/innovation.nj.gov/content/_projects/tdi-fli-claim-tool.md

 initiative: Resident Experience Initiative
 ---

-Working with the New Jersey State Department of Labor (DOL), the Office of Innovation is modernizing and improving the Temporary Disability and Family Leave Insurance (TDI/FLI) Claim Status Tool so New Jerseyans can get their benefits sooner by checking the status of their application and taking action if needed without having to speak to a call center agent.
+Working with the New Jersey State Department of Labor, the Office of Innovation is modernizing and improving the Temporary Disability and Family Leave Insurance (TDI/FLI) Claim Status Tool so New Jerseyans can get their benefits sooner.
+With the tool, workers can independently check the status of their application and take action if needed without having to speak with a call center agent.
 This ongoing work is part of the Resident Experience Initiative.

 ### Challenge